OpenSourcePolitics/recruitment-tests/rails/Readme.md

 In level T you must implement a simple CRUD rails app where visitors share links with a description.
 There will be no authentication this time.

 **Instructions:**
-* index page should diplay 6 random link.
+* index page should diplay 6 random links.
-* A visitor should post a link with a Title, a body and his name.
+* A visitor should post a link with a title, a body and his name.

 ### Level R